B.S., 1961, Carnegie–Mellon University

 Lester Brickman is a professor of law and former acting dean at the Benjamin N. Cardozo School of Law, where he teaches contracts and current issues in professional responsibility and the legal profession.
-He has written extensively on legal ethics, and his writings have been widely cited in treatises, casebooks, scholarly journals and judicial opinions (including the United States Supreme Court, United States Circuit Courts of Appeals, state supreme courts and federal and state appellate and trial courts).
+He has written extensively on mass tort litigation and contingency fees and his writings have been widely cited in treatises, casebooks, scholarly journals and judicial opinions (including the United States Supreme Court, United States Circuit Courts of Appeals, state supreme courts and federal and state appellate and trial courts).

 Among his areas of specialty are contingency fees and their effect on the tort system, mass tort litigation, asbestos litigation, regulation of attorney fees in the tobacco litigations, fee arbitration, and class actions.
 His articles and amicus brief on nonrefundable retainers resulted in the banning of their use by the New York Court of Appeals—a holding which a number of state supreme courts have adopted.
 He is a leading authority on contingency fees and his writings on that subject are the basis for a proposal and co-authored by Professor Brickman and described in a front page story in the New York Times, to realign the contingency fee system with its policy roots and ethical mandates.
-Professor Brickman published a book, distilling 20 years of his research, on the underappreciated costs of contingency-fee financing of tort litigation titled Lawyer Barons: What Their Contingency Fees Really Cost America (Cambridge University Press, 2011).
+Distilling 20 years of his research on the underappreciated costs of contingency-fee financing of tort litigation, Professor Brickman published a book titled Lawyer Barons: What Their Contingency Fees Really Cost America (Cambridge University Press, 2011).
 He has written extensively on asbestos litigation and his treatise-length articles and testimony before the Senate Judiciary Committee and a subcommittee of the House Judiciary Committee have been influential in directing attention to critical asbestos litigation abuses.
 He has been acknowledged by four federal courts as an expert on the history of asbestos litigation, asbestos bankruptcy trusts and the effect of tort reform on future asbestos claim generation.
-In early 2005, President George W. Bush introduced Professor Brickman to an audience in McComb County, Michigan, as an expert on asbestos litigation issues and asked Professor Brickman to explain the need for a legislative solution for asbestos litigation abuses.
+In 2005, President George W. Bush introduced Professor Brickman to an audience in McComb County, Michigan, as an expert on asbestos litigation issues and asked Professor Brickman to explain the need for a legislative solution for asbestos litigation abuses.